Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Physics-Inspired Scatter Correction

+where $\epsilon$ is a small constant to prevent photon starvation artifacts.
 The clipping of $\bar{p}^*$ is again due to the physical constraint imposed by \eqref{eq:polychromatic} or \eqref{eq:beers_law}.
 Finally, an estimate $g_\theta^*$ of the projection is obtained as $g^*(t,\theta) = -\ln(\bar{p}^*(t,\theta))$.
-Once every view has been processed by the algorithm, the reconstructed image is obtained from $g^*$ by FBP with Shepp-Logan filtering \cite{shepp1974fourier},
+Once every view has been processed, the reconstructed image is obtained from $g^*$ by FBP with Shepp-Logan filtering \cite{shepp1974fourier},